 When was the last time you reviewed your home insurance?
 Typically, you renew your home insurance every year so you should shop around before you renew to make sure you are getting the best deal.

-Reasons why you might need to review your home insurance cover
+When might I need to review my home insurance cover?

 - You have new valuables such as an engagement ring, paintings or expensive electronic equipment that need to be insured separately.